tenchi-security/zanshin-cli/README.md

 ## `zanshin organization`

-Operations on organizations the API key owner has direct access to
+Manage organizations the logged-in user has access to.

 **Usage**: